 About 14 days before the start of your next cycle, ovulation takes place.
 This is when the egg cell leaves the ovary.

-After ovulation, the egg cell is transported to the uterus.
+After ovulation, the egg cell is transported through the fallopian tube to the uterus.
 About 4 to 5 days after ovulation, the egg cell arrives in the uterus.
 The uterus gets ready for implantation of the egg cell.

 Fertilization of an egg cell